ary-na/Melbourne-Eats/out/production/Melbourne-Eats/README.md

 ## To run the Unit tests:

-Using command prompt navigate to:
+Using the command prompt navigate to:

 ```
 Melbourne-Eats/src
 ```

-And compile the test.java files on Linux or macOs, using the following command:
+And compile the test.java files on Linux or macOS using the following command:

 ```
 javac -cp .:melbourne/eats/test/junit-4.13.1.jar:melbourne/eats/test/hamcrest-core-1.3.jar melbourne/eats/test/*.java
 ```

 And on Windows:

 ```
 javac -cp .;melbourne/eats/test/junit-4.13.1.jar;melbourne/eats/test/hamcrest-core-1.3.jar melbourne/eats/test/*.java
 ```

-And run the test classes on Linux ot macOS using the following commands:
+And run the test classes using the corresponding command for each test file on Linux or macOS using the following commands:

 ```
 java -cp .:melbourne/eats/test/junit-4.13.1.jar:melbourne/eats/test/hamcrest-core-1.3.jar org.junit.runner.JUnitCore melbourne.eats.test.OrderTest